justinmahar/react-kindling/README.md

 If you'd like to use the template:
   - Replace `README.md` with `README.template.md`
-  - Update the template with your username and the name of your package.
+  - Replace `devboldly` with your username and `react-library-starter` with the name of your package.
   - Fill the rest out when you're ready.

 If not, then just delete `README.template.md` and create your own `README.md`.

 ### Use Storybook to develop your components and hooks

 [Storybook](https://storybook.js.org/) lets you develop your React components and hooks in isolation.
-Each "storybook" is a file that contains "stories", which are just the different visual states of your component.
+Each "storybook" is a file that contains "stories", which are just the different visual states of your component or hook.

 You can run Storybook using: